What is Outdoor Refrigeration?

 Which Class of Outdoor Refrigeration Should You Buy?

 Considering just how vast this product category is, we asked our experts to break it down into easily definable classifications to streamline your search.
 Using our tried-and-true evaluation system based on quality, performance, and features, they came up with 3 distinct classes: Luxury, Premium, and Standard.
 Below you’ll find a brief overview of each.
 It’s our hope that these at-a-glance descriptions will point you toward the right group of outdoor refrigeration appliances, saving you some time and energy in the process.
-Of course, we also have a full article to help you discover which outdoor refrigeration class is right for you.

 - Stainless steel exteriors provide excellent longevity and protection from the elements.